 What Will I See on My Hike to Devil’s Bathtub?

 You will see so much beauty and splendor on this hike.
 Countless wildflowers, foliage, birds, chipmunks, butterflies, interesting trees, cascading water, rock formations, swimming holes, and more!
-One summer we must have just arrived about the time the butterflies were hatching.
+One summer, we must have just arrived about the time the butterflies were hatching.
 They were everywhere and they were landing on us and sitting on us as we sat along the water enjoying our lunch.

 There’s always the possibility of running into a dangerous animal like a rattlesnake or even a mountain lion.
-Though I’ve never seen one on my hikes in the hills, be aware, that you are sharing the land with them too.
-Often people say that you might not see them but they see you.
+Though I’ve never seen one on my hikes in the hills, be aware that you are sharing the land with them, too.
+Often, people say that you might not see them, but they see you.

 How Long Will I Need?

-At the minimum, you will take an hour to hike in and back out.
+At a minimum, you will take an hour to hike in and back out.
 This is if you are rushing to get the hike over with.
 I mention this because people come from all over the country, if not the world, and may only have one day in the canyon and want to do multiple trails.

 When I had family from out of town visit, we brought lunch and spent some time playing in the water and sliding down the rock slide.
-Make sure to bring a garbage bag to pack your trash back out and even pick any up that you might encounter along the way.
+Make sure to bring a garbage bag to pack your trash back out and even pick up any trash that you might encounter along the way.
 I was impressed that I didn’t see garbage on the trail aside from encountering several pairs of wet socks along the way.
-They were spread out on rocks so I assumed the owners were coming back for them on their way back.
+They were spread out on rocks, so I assumed the owners were coming back for them on their way back.

 Who Can Do This?